Boston Scott

-Boston Scott (born April 27, 1995) is an American football running back for the Philadelphia Eagles of the National Football League (NFL) and professional Rocket League esports player of Dignitas.
+Boston Nealand Scott (born April 27, 1995) is an American professional football running back and professional Rocket League esports player and streamer for Dignitas.
 He played college football at Louisiana Tech.
-He was drafted by the New Orleans Saints in the sixth round of the 2018 NFL Draft.
-Scott has become known among Philadelphia Eagles fans as the “Giant Killer” due to his three touchdown performance during a road win by the Philadelphia Eagles against the New York Giants during Week 17 of the 2019 NFL regular season.
+He was selected by the New Orleans Saints in the sixth round of the 2018 NFL draft.
+Scott also played for the Philadelphia Eagles and was known among fans as "the Giant Killer" due to his propensity to perform well against the New York Giants.

-Early years
+Early life

 Scott attended Zachary High School where he was the leading rusher and earned local and state honors.
 He was a high school state champion in weightlifting.

 College career

 Scott played four seasons for Louisiana Tech.
-In his senior season at Louisiana Tech, the diminutive running back rushed for 937 yards on 163 attempts for a 5.7 yards per attempt regular season average.
+In his senior season at Louisiana Tech, he rushed for 937 yards on 163 attempts for a 5.7 yards per attempt regular season average.
 He amassed 1,301 yards overall offense contributing 108.4 yards per game in 2017.
 Scott was a watchlist candidate for the Wuerffel Trophy.